-Picture: Gas mask and protective suit similar to those worn by British Forces in the Gulf
+A gas mask and protective suit similar to those worn by British Forces in the Gulf (Picture: PA).

-Nerve agents have been used to deadly effect in assassinations and conflicts of the past.
+Nerve agents have been used to deadly effect in the past.

-Vladimir Putin, now in the frame following the attempted murder plot in Salisbury, drew international condemnation for defending the Syrian regime after it launched a suspected Sarin gas attack on its own people last year.
+Vladimir Putin drew international condemnation for defending the Syrian regime after it launched a suspected Sarin gas attack on its own people in 2017.

-Earlier this week the United States said North Korea used the toxin VX to assassinate leader Kim Jong Un's half-brother in Malaysia in 2017.
+Last year, the United States accused North Korea of using the toxin VX to assassinate leader Kim Jong Un's half-brother in Malaysia.

 What are nerve agents?